How to Remove Paint Smell from Fabric

 Volatile organic compounds (VOCs) are chemicals that are released into the air as gases from both a solid and/or liquid that contain organic chemicals like paints and varnishes.
 These chemicals are solvents that will be released into the air over time and this will create certain health effects depending on the level of exposure to these VOCs.
 According to Consumer Reports, the federal government caps the VOC content in paint at 350 grams per liter for flat finishes and 380 g/l for other finishes.
 This is mainly due to the health risks and air quality issues that higher levels of VOCs will present to an indoor environment.

-Additionally, the length of time that paint smell lasts for, whether it is applied to your walls or if paint got onto a piece of fabric such as clothing or upholstery is an ambiguous answer that will depend on a multitude of factors.
-The main factors that will play a role in how long paint smell lasts is the amount of paint that was applied, the type of paint, and the proper care that was used to rid the paint smell out from the source of this odor (whether it be from inside of a home or on a piece of clothing).
+The length of time that paint smell lasts for, whether it is applied to your walls or if paint got onto a piece of fabric such as clothing or upholstery is an ambiguous answer that will depend on a multitude of factors.
+The main factors that will play a role in how long paint smell lasts are the amount of paint that was applied, the type of paint, and the proper care that was used to rid the paint smell out from the source of this odor (whether it be from inside of a home or on a piece of clothing).

 For example, if you paint an entire room it can take a longer duration of time to remove the odors than if you got paint on your clothing, however, the odor no matter the size can still irritate many people and will need to be properly removed from the material.
 When it comes to painting a room, it can take about 14 to 24 weeks for the smell to dissipate, as a gage to how long paint smell lasts.